TehKitti/Maunz/README.md

 *bulliedme [username] - Did somebody bully you?
 This will send them a link to stop with their bullying ways.

+*bullyme [username] Do you want somebody to bully you?
+This will send them a link to start with their bullying ways.

 *trello - Links you to the Trello board of Maunz.
 Feature requests and bug reports can be made here.

 *whosay - Tells you the last person who used the *say command.